-Honors shown in the graduation program are based on grades earned to date; however, official honors included on diplomas include all work attempted at VSU and all other institutions, including accepted and non-accepted transfer credit.
+Honors shown in the graduation program reflect grades on student transcripts entered through the term immediately preceding graduation.
+Official honors included on diplomas include all work attempted at VSU and all other institutions, including accepted and non-accepted credit.

 Dean's List